On Subvarieties of Degenerations of Fano Varieties: Preliminaries

+Every scheme in this article is Noetherian.
 By a \emph{variety}, we mean a separated, finite type, integral scheme over a field (not necessarily algebraically closed).
-We take the definition of separable-rational-connectivity from \cite{jongjason}.
-When $\chara k=0$, this definition agrees with Koll\'ar's definition in \cite{Kollar}, see \cite{Kollar} (IV.3.2.3) and (IV.3.7).

-\begin{definition} Let $k$ be an algebraically closed field and let $V$ be a normal proper variety over $k$.
-We say that $V$ is \emph{separably rationally connected} if there exists a smooth rational curve $C\to V$ mapping to $V$ which avoids the singularities of $V$ such that $\mathcal{T}_V|_C$ is ample on $C$. \end{definition}
+Notice that in our definition a variety does not have to be geometrically integral (cf. \cite[page 105]{Hart}).
+All the morphisms in this article are essentially of finite type.